Pseudobangia kaycoleia

 Pseudobangia kaycoleia is a species of filamentous red algae of the family Bangiaceae described in 2005.

 Description

-The species of alga's unbranched, erect thalli may reach up to 1 centimeter in length.
+The species of alga unbranched, erect thalli may reach up to 1 centimeter in length.
 The uniseriate filaments are 29.4 to 49.0 micrometres wide, while the multiseriate filaments range from 34.3 (three cells wide) to 83.3 (seven cells wide) micrometers.